There's no escaping religion in small town Manitoba.

 "There are a real issues here that we're still addressing," she said.
 "It was less of a celebration and more of an empowerment kind of event.
 So that people felt supported and felt they could come out and be with a group of people that weren't going to ridicule them."

-The event was originally expected to attract a couple hundred people, but in the end thousands showed up to march, descending from neighbouring cities and provinces.
-While the Royal Canadian Mounted Police originally declined the group's request to march on the street, relegating them to the sidewalk, it changed its mind, allowing people to walk down the street, for an admittedly brief route.
+The event was originally expected to attract a couple hundred people, but in the end thousands showed up to march, descending from neighboring cities and provinces.
+While the RCMP originally declined the group's request to march on the street, relegating them to the sidewalk, it changed its mind, allowing people to walk down the street, for an admittedly brief route.
 Spectators were sparse, but, despite the concern that there would be vocal opposition, there was none to speak of.
 The only mention of the word "fag" was on part of a sign that read, "this fag loves his mother."

 Follow Manisha Krishnan on Twitter.